The-tired-gamer/discord-clockin-bot/README.md

 - the following node packages: discord.js node-schedule dotenv path fs mysql2 chart.js
 - mysql database to save people clockin data

-This bot has been tested with pterodactyl pannel, and it worked perfectly.
+This bot has been tested with pterodactyl panel, and it worked perfectly.